pj-alvarado10/rick-and-morty-cards/README.md

 This is a project with Rick and Morty cards built with [Next.js](https://nextjs.org/).
+Use a Custom hook to fetch the api and useReducer hook to update the data to set page.

 ## Demo
 Demo with the app deployed in Vercel here.